muritane/coordination-architecture/metrics_under_constraint.md

 # Metrics Under Constraint

-## Field Notes on When Evaluation Becomes Comparable, Executable, and Fair at Scale
+## When Evaluation Becomes Comparable, Executable, and Load-Bearing at Scale

 ---

-## What This Document Is

-This document specifies **metrics-for-evaluation** as *system-level artifacts* that arise only under **execution, coordination, and resource constraints**.
+## Status and Intent

+This document provides a **structural account of metrics-for-evaluation**.

-It treats metrics not as neutral measurements or moral judgments, but as **operational instruments** that must:
+Metrics are treated neither as neutral measurements nor as moral judgments, but as **executable evaluative artifacts** that arise only under **coordination, execution, and resource constraints**.

-- be externally addressable,
-- admit substitution across heterogeneous systems,
-- operate under bounded resources,
-- survive scale,
-- and incur failure cost when misapplied.

-The framework is architectural and execution-oriented.
+The framework is architectural and operational.
 It is isomorphic to principles from:

 - systems engineering,
-- performance modeling,
-- information theory,
 - control theory,
+- distributed evaluation,
-- and distributed evaluation under partial observability.
+- performance modeling under partial observability.

-Metrics are treated as **executable evaluative artifacts**, not as reflections of intrinsic worth, intelligence, or value.
+Metrics are analyzed solely with respect to their ability to **support coordination, comparison, and allocation under constraint**.

 ---

 ## What This Document Is Not

-This document does **not** attempt to:
+This document does **not**:

 - define value, merit, or worth,
-- rank humans, systems, or institutions,
+- rank people, systems, or institutions,
-- prescribe moral or political outcomes,
+- prescribe political or moral outcomes,
-- reduce qualitative differences to numbers,
-- argue for a single universal metric,
-- deny the legitimacy of subjective judgment.
+- deny the legitimacy of subjective judgment,
+- argue for universal metrics.

 It addresses one boundary only:

-> When an evaluation claim becomes **comparable-for-coordination** rather than an internal or local judgment.
+> When an evaluative claim becomes **shared-for-coordination** rather than internal, local, or discretionary.

+Everything outside that boundary is out of scope.

 ---

 ## Core Claim

-A metric becomes *real-for-evaluation* only when it is **minimally sufficient under the constraints of execution and comparison**.
+A metric becomes **real-for-evaluation** only when it is **minimally sufficient under execution and comparison constraints**.

 Metrics that ignore:

+- constraint heterogeneity,
 - unused degrees of freedom,
 - coordination overhead,
 - failure surfaces,
-- or constraint regimes,
+- or horizon mismatch,

+are not incorrect.
-are **not incorrect** — they are **non-executable for fair comparison**.
+They are **non-executable for fair comparison**.

-This is not a semantic failure.
+This is not a semantic flaw.
 It is an **architectural insufficiency**.

 ---